 - Stormwater Treatment Practice (STP) Calculator

-The Clean Water Interactive Dashboard (CWID) is a data visualization tool, built using Microsoft Power BI, that allows interested parties to filter and customize Vermont’s clean water project data presented in the Vermont Clean Water Initiative 2020 Performance Report.
-Specifically, individuals can examine statewide data on clean water investments, project outputs, estimated pollutant load reductions, and project cost effectiveness from state fiscal year (SFY) 2016 to 2020.
-See below for a preview of the clean water investment data.
+The Clean Water Interactive Dashboard (CWID) is a data visualization tool, built using Microsoft Power BI, that allows interested parties to filter and customize Vermont’s clean water project data presented in the Vermont Clean Water Initiative 2021 Performance Report.
+Specifically, individuals can examine statewide data on clean water investments, project outputs, estimated pollutant load reductions, and project cost effectiveness from state fiscal year (SFY) 2016 to 2021.
+See below for a preview of the Clean Water Interactive Dashboard home page.